bway1313/Regression-and-Diagnostics/README.md

 # Regression-and-Diagnostics
-Analyzing data using linear and multiple regression, and running diagnostics on these models
+Analyzing data using linear and multiple regression, and running diagnostics on these models.